 “I see children who don’t have what I have.
 I want to help my community.”

-When Elizabeth finished secondary school and joined the CAMA network, she continued to work at construction projects to earn money to travel for college interviews.
+When Elizabeth finished secondary school and joined the CAMFED Association, she continued to work at construction projects to earn money to travel for college interviews.
 Her hard work and high marks in math and science helped her obtain a scholarship to study nursing.
 Although she’s struggled to stay confident around university students from more privileged backgrounds, Elizabeth is now thriving and is specializing in pediatrics.

-As they graduate and transition into jobs, CAMA members are increasing the representation of young, rural women in their chosen fields.
-A CAMA member herself, Elizabeth is already helping her community through volunteerism and mentorship.
+As they graduate and transition into jobs, CAMFED Association members are increasing the representation of young, rural women in their chosen fields.
+As a member herself, Elizabeth is plowing back the benefits of her education into her community through philanthropy and voluntary work.
 Like thousands of leaders in the network, Elizabeth continues to help girls who are still in school to overcome their challenges and take pride in their stories.

 Read more inspirational stories